getify/You-Dont-Know-JS/async & performance/ch1.md

 Or, to use a metaphor: the event loop queue is like an amusement park ride, where once you finish the ride, you have to go to the back of the line to ride again.
 But the Job queue is like finishing the ride, but then cutting in line and getting right back on.

 A Job can also cause more Jobs to be added to the end of the same queue.
-So, it's theoretically possible that a Job "loop" (a Job that keeps adding another Job, and so on...) could spin indefinitely, thus starving the program of the ability to move on to the next event loop tick.
+So, it's theoretically possible that a Job "loop" (a Job that keeps adding another Job, etc.) could spin indefinitely, thus starving the program of the ability to move on to the next event loop tick.
 This would conceptually be almost the same as just expressing a long-running or infinite loop (like `while (true) ..`) in your code.

 Jobs are kind of like the spirit of the `setTimeout(..0)` hack, but implemented in such a way as to have a much more well-defined and guaranteed ordering: **later, but as soon as possible**.